arclabs561/ai-visual-test/docs/misc/META_EXPERIENCE_TESTING.md

-# Meta Experience Testing: Using ai-browser-test on Itself
+# Meta Experience Testing: Using ai-visual-test on Itself

 ## Overview

-The documentation site uses **all of ai-browser-test's capabilities** to test and validate itself.
+The documentation site uses **all of ai-visual-test's capabilities** to test and validate itself.
 This is the ultimate "drink champagne / dog food" approach - comprehensively using our own tool on our own documentation.

 ## Comprehensive Meta Test